OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 ## Reference architecture

-In a post-Octopus 4.0 world you will be able to model lots of interesting scenarios using multiple Spaces with releases flowing between them, even if the Spaces are connected or disconnected.
+In a remote-promotions world you will be able to model lots of interesting scenarios using multiple Octopus servers with releases flowing between them, even if the Octopus servers are connected or disconnected.

 ### Example: Connected networks